atakanaltok/awesome-useful-websites/README.md

 * https://www.eggradients.com/ - Gradient Background Colors
 * https://frontendchecklist.io/ - Exhaustive list of all elements you need to have / to test before launching your website / HTML page to production
 * https://css-tricks.com/ - Web design community powered by Digital Ocean

+#### HTML
+* https://htmlreference.io/ - Free guide to HTML.
+It features all elements and attributes
+* https://htmlmail.pro/ - Create and send beautiful HTML emails, or save in Gmail drafts (Email services like Gmail and Outlook support rich HTML emails but they do not offer an option to compose email messages directly using HTML and CSS markup)

 ### Android Development